SimpleVM/apiWorkshop/README.md

   -H "X-API-KEY: YOUR_API_KEY" | jq
 ```

-Please save the `uuid` fromt the response.
+Please save the `uuid` from the response.
-In the subsequent commands the id will be references as **UUID**
+In the subsequent commands the uuid will be references as **UUID**

 ### Verify the correct provisioning